MaafiaTroodon/Ai-Image-Generator/labs/lab1/readme.txt

-# Activity / Lab / Assignment / Project Title
+# Lab 1

-**[Optional]** If what is being submitted is an individual Lab or Assignment.
-Otherwise, include a brief one paragraph description about the project.
+* A responsive personal webpage showcasing information about the author and their projects.

 * *Date Created*: 20 Jan 2025
 * *Last Modification Date*: 20 Jan 2025